Skip to content

 }

-• Date-bound notes → become logCards on the matching daily note
+• Date-bound notes become logCards on the matching daily note.

-• Free-floating notes → become folio commits
+• Free-floating notes become pinned folio members.

 You configure routing (default folio, tags to apply, harvest opt-in) before committing.
-Every imported logCard carries an idempotencyKey derived from the source path, so re-importing the same archive is a no-op.
+Every imported logCard carries an idempotency key derived from its source, so re-importing the same archive is a no-op.